Electric Shavers: Ratings of Sources

 Editors of ConsumerReports.org rate nine electric shavers, including both foil and rotary models.
 Each model is scored on its shaving prowess, ease of cleaning, noise level and features, plus given an overall score that can be compared to similar shavers.

-Electric shavers on Amazon.com draw lots of reviews -- sometimes numbering into the thousands -- from owners.
+Electric shavers on Amazon.com draw lots of reviews -- often numbering into the thousands -- from owners.
 This feedback provides valuable insight into how the shavers perform after weeks, months or even years of real-world use.

 The owner of this web site posts lengthy video reviews of a number of electric shavers on YouTube.
 Each model receives a thorough analysis and a brief test, usually on a couple days' worth of stubble.
 The author says he has a thick, quick-growing beard, and he occasionally produces video or text reviews that compare two models directly.

-BestBuy.com is another site with lots of electric razors, with many receiving feedback that reaches into the hundreds.
+BestBuy.com is another site with lots of electric razors, with some receiving feedback that reaches into the hundreds.
 Once again, scores are close together for most shavers -- and most are fairly strong -- but a handful of those with substantial feedback rate just a little bit better than others.

 Target.com sells a decent collection of electric shavers, most of which receive at least a few user reviews.
 Feedback closely tracks what we see at other user review sites; those shavers with lots of reviews often score similarly, but a handful with substantial feedback (sometimes over 100 reviews) have somewhat higher scores.

 Though discussion is skimpy, this gallery article provides information on four electric razors tested by Men's Journal.
 Jeff Foss says that each was used on "a variety of faces covered with everything from thick stubble to light scruff," and under wet and dry conditions.
+The article appears to be older, but all of the shavers covered remain current.